jveilleux/FarmFreshWeb/hub-faqs.md

 #### I'm a wholesaler, can I get involved?

 As a wholesaler you could certainly get set up on the FFW with a profile, and an online shopfront if that’s what you’re looking for.
-On the FFW we class enterprises that distribute/sell produce produced by others as “hubs”.
+On the FFW we class enterprises that distribute/sell produce produced by others as farmers markets.
 This includes wholesalers, as well as lots of other kinds of enterprises, like buying groups, food coops and retailers.

 #### We are a Food Collective seeking an ecommerce solution to streamline our order processing, could the FFW help us?

 Yes, the FFW  is designed to make the processes of taking and managing orders and stock easier.
-A food collective would be established as a hub on the FFW, with its own shopfront.
-In contrast to taking order through email or online forms, the FFW's checkout process is very easy to use for customers, and has the added advantage of generating order reports, which reduces the administration burden for the hub.
+A food collective would be established as a farmers market on the FFW, with its own shopfront.
+In contrast to taking order through email or online forms, the FFW's checkout process is very easy to use for customers, and has the added advantage of generating order reports, which reduces the administration burden for the farmers market.

-#### How long does it take to set up a hub on the FFW?
+#### How long does it take to set up a farmers market on the FFW?

-Each hub is different and set up times will depend on whether they hub is new, or simply transitioning to the FFW.
+Each farmers market is different and set up times will depend on whether the farmers market is new, or simply transitioning to the FFW.
 It will also depend on the complexity of their sourcing, sales and distribution activities.
 Creating profiles for your suppliers who are not on the FFW can take some time, as can adding in your product range.
 But these are once off tasks, and once complete, administering day to day activities on the FFW is very efficient.

 #### Does the FFW provide stores with data about their sales and orders?